python/exceptiongroups/except_star.md

 Instead of a single `tb_next` link to a single traceback, the `TracebackGroup` has a `tb_next_map` that maps each exception from the `ExceptionGroup` to a traceback.
-This map holds weak references to it keys so that it does not prevent GC exceptions.
+This map holds weak references to its keys so that it does not prevent GC of exceptions.

 **Appending a frame** `f` to the end of the traceback of an exception `eg`